ArceusLegend/Ecommerce/README.md

   Django uses what's called *models* to create a single, definitive source of information about your data.
 They contain the essential fields and behaviors of the data you’re storing, and generally map to a single database table.

   This project already contains the finished models that it needs, as well as the migration files to make a new database.
-Simply go to your console and use the command `py manage.py migrate`, and Django will make a new Database for you in whatever engine you chose.
+Simply go to your console and use the command `python -m manage.py migrate`, and Django will make a new Database for you in whatever engine you chose.

 - **Enable stripe**